eclipse-keyple/keyple-website/content/components/core/keyple-plugin-storagecard-api.md

 The **Keyple Plugin Storage Card API** defines the **internal API** dedicated to standardize communication between Keyple plugins and APDU interpreters for storage card processing.

-Therefore, it must be used only by developers of custom reader plugins and storage card APDU interpreters.
+It is therefore intended for developers of custom reader plugins and storage card APDU interpreters only.

 {{% callout note %}}
 The third version number (x.y.**z**) only concerns updates of the public API documentation because this component does not contain any implementation.